Iwilleatdonuts/Omega_Swerve/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 5)  Add:    include ':Team0417' to the "/settings.gradle" file.

 6)  Open up Android Studios and clean out any old files by using the menu to "Build/Clean Project""

+Elphaba, why couldn't you have stayed calm for once?
+Instead of flying off the handle!
+I hope you're happy
+I hope you're happy now
+I hope you're happy how you hurt your cause forever
+I hope you think you're clever
+I hope you're happy
+I hope you're happy too
+I hope you're proud how you would grovel in submission To feed your own ambition
+So though I can't imagine how
+I hope you're happy right now
+Elphie, listen to me, just say you're sorry
+You can still be with the Wizard
+What you've worked and waited for
+You can have all you ever wanted (I know)
+But I don't want it
+No, I can't want it anymore
+Something has changed within me
+Something is not the same
+I'm through with playing by the rules of someone else's game Too late for second-guessing
+Too late to go back to sleep
+It's time to trust my instincts
+Close my eyes and leap
+It's time to try defying gravity
+I think I'll try defying gravity
+And you can't pull me down
+Can't I make you understand
+You're having delusions of grandeur?
+I'm through accepting limits
+'Cause someone says they're so
+Some things I cannot change
+But 'til I try, I'll never know
+Too long I've been afraid of
+Losing love, I guess I've lost
+Well, if that's love, it comes at much too high a cost I'd sooner buy defying gravity
+Kiss me goodbye, I'm defying gravity
+And you can't pull me down
+Glinda, come with me
+Think of what we could do, together
+Unlimited
+Together, we're unlimited
+Together, we'll be the greatest team there's ever been Glinda, dreams the way we planned 'em
+If we work in tandem
+There's no fight we cannot win
+Just you and I, defying gravity
+With you and I defying gravity
+They'll never bring us down
+Well, are you coming?
+I hope you're happy
+Now that you're choosing this (you too)
+I hope it brings you bliss
+I really hope you get it
+And you don't live to regret it
+I hope you're happy in the end
+I hope you're happy, my friend
+So if you care to find me
+Look to the western sky
+As someone told me lately
+"Everyone deserves the chance to fly"
+And if I'm flying solo
+At least I'm flying free
+To those who'd ground me
+Take a message back from me
+Tell them how I am defying gravity
+I'm flying high, defying gravity
+And soon I'll match them in renown
+And nobody in all of Oz
+No Wizard that there is or was
+Is ever gonna bring me down
+I hope you're happy (look at her, she's wicked, get her) Bring me down!
+(No one mourns the wicked)
+(So we've got to bring her)
+Oh!
+(Down)